mseri/fbmessenger-api-hs/README.md

 # TODO

-- Test the new example server
 - Tests for the network part of the api (hard, requires a bot setted up and permanently running)
 - Cleanup Webhooks API Requests and add higher level helpers
-- Set up Travis, CircleCI or whatever is supported by bitbucket for testing